-Five famous social activists in India you should know about
+5 Indian social activists you must know about

-Social activism plays a vital role in bringing about social changes for the betterment of society.
-In India, there are a number of social activists who are committed to bringing in social reforms and fighting for social justice and a change in society through awareness campaigns, social work, and other activities.
-Here are five famous social activists in India you should know about.
+In any country, social activism is crucial to bring about social changes to ensure the betterment of society.
+India has numerous social activists who have been committed to bringing social reforms and advocating social justice for a change in society with the help of awareness campaigns and social work, among other activities.
+Here are five Indian social activists to know about.

 Sunitha Krishnan is another renowned Indian social activist who is known for her fight against human trafficking and commercial sexual exploitation.
-Krishnan, who herself is a survivor of sexual violence, is the chief functionary and co-founder of Prajwala, an NGO that works for rescuing, rehabilitating, and reintegrating sex-trafficked victims into society.
+Krishnan, who herself is a survivor of sexual violence, is the chief functionary and co-founder of Prajwala, an NGO that works to rescue, rehabilitate, and reintegrate sex-trafficked victims into society.
 She was also honored with the prestigious Padma Shri award in 2016.

 Laxmi Agarwal, who is an acid attack survivor, is also a well-known social activist in the country who campaigns against acid attacks.
-Laxmi, who survived a gruesome acid attack at the age of 15 years, has been an inspiration for many.
-She now works for rehabilitating and supporting other acid attack survivors.
+Agarwal, who survived a gruesome acid attack at the age of 15 years, has been an inspiration for many.
+She now works to rehabilitate and support other acid attack survivors.
 She also advocated against the free sale of acid in India.

-Kriti Bharti is a social activist who works for abolishing the practice of child marriages in India and for providing social justice to women.
+Kriti Bharti is a social activist who works to abolish the practice of child marriages in India and to provide social justice to women.
 She is the founder of Saarthi Trust, an organization that works mainly for the annulment of child marriages, providing counseling to children and their families, and rehabilitating the victims of child marriages.